ubergeekseven/ubergeekseven.github.io/_posts/2023-11-23-AI-Tool-for-Flowchart-Generation.md

 This morning, at 4am I woke up and went to start my news for the day.
 Generally catching up on whatever happened in AI while I was sleeping.
 I saw a short on youtube where someone was using a service to generate flowcharts using an AI program.
 I went to the site and within a few seconds I closed it.

-If this is possible by some pay for application that definitely uses GPT to do it, I can do it,right?
+If this is possible by some pay for application that definitely uses GPT to do it, I can do it right?
 I then went to create a gpt that would do this for me.
 Since GPTs cannot actually create the flowchart inside of the interface without creating a dalle image that is way off from the mark, I only enabled docs and code generation.
 Then described what the purpose was as well as what it should be able to do in the end.

 I did not know that there was any kind of syntax I could use to generate flowcharts.
-I thought about this in the past couple months and with all of the conversations with bing I had, i found a unbelievably convoluted way of doing it and decided to just wait.
+I thought about this in the past couple months and with all of the conversations with bing I had, I found an unbelievably convoluted way of doing it and decided to just wait.

 When I was looking at a couple links when searching how this application was able to output a flowchart from natural language, I stumbled on to something called mermaid.
 I had no idea this existed.
 Looking into it, it is simple.
 Then I used chat.openai.com to see if it knew what it was and if it could output the syntax correctly.
-It said it did so, I wrote up a handful of steps in an application and asked it to generate mermaid markdown for it. this is what it generated
+It said it did, then I wrote up a handful of steps in an application and asked it to generate mermaid markdown for it.
+This is what it generated

 ```
 graph TD